 Warren Buffett’s Portfolio Losing Billions

-Legendary billionaire investor Warren Buffet lost more than $1.7 billion dollars on two of his biggest investments in just two days this week.
+Legendary billionaire investor Warren Buffett lost more than $1.7 billion dollars on two of his biggest investments in just two days this week.
 On Friday, American Express Company (NYSE:AXP) stock, one of Warren Buffett’s top holdings, shed 11.5% of its value on the market.

 Warren Buffett, aka the Oracle of Omaha, owns a little over one percent share in the company.
 As a result of the drop in AXP stock, Warren Buffett’s portfolio lost more than $1.08 billion in a matter of a few hours.
 Buffett’s portfolio carried AXP stock as its fifth largest holding, with a weighting of more than eight percent.